formkit/docs-content/inputs/repeater.md

 ## Add button attrs

-In the example above, the 'Add Users' button is provided to us by default and its label is derived from the value of the label on the repeater.
-We can remove the button altogether by setting the `addButton` prop to `false`.
-We can also provide a custom label by setting the `addLabel` prop to a string, or, similarly to the `submitAttrs` prop on the [FormKit's forms](/essentials/forms), we can provide an object of attributes to be applied to the button with `addAttrs`.
-In this example, we are simply going to change the label of the repeater from `Add Users` to `My custom label` using the `addLabel` prop:
+In the example above, the 'Add Users' button is provided by default, and its label is derived repeater's `label`.
+We can remove the button by setting the `add-button` prop to `false`, or customize the label by setting it to a `string`.
+Alternatively, similar to the `submit-attrs` prop on the [FormKit's forms](/essentials/forms), we can provide an object of attributes to be applied to the button with `add-attrs`.
+In this example, we change the label of the repeater from `Add Users` to `My custom label` using the `add-label` prop:

 <example
 name="Repeater"